stevej52/jetnano_joysticks/README.md

 use ROS2 package teleop_twist_joy for joystick control - active only while pushing the 'activate' or 'turbo' button

+Edit ps3.config.yaml for your joystick axes, buttons and scale

 ros2 launch teleop_twist_joy teleop-launch.py